 - A letter of support from their congregation recommending them as students for ministry.

-- An interview with their Presbytery, recommending them to the Centre.
+- An interview with the Candidacy Board, recommending them to the Centre.

 Admission for students from other denominations or faith traditions must fulfill the guidelines of their sponsoring body.